Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 Description: Image result for images of pointing finger

-ITC is not available if Goods/services are not used for business purposes.
+ITC is not available on such supplies of goods/services which are not used for business purposes.

 Description: Image result for images of pointing finger